grstavares/aws-api-gtw-dynamo/README.md

 - AWS AWS Account.
 - An AWS user/role with permissions listed in the file [permissions.json](./permissions.json).
 - An AWS Bucket (preferable in the region that the deployment will be performed).
-- AWS cli installed and configured in a local machine.
+- `aws cli` installed and configured in a local machine.

 ### Deployment Steps